Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Discussions

 \section{Discussions}

-In addition to the above results, we also observed the limitations of some detectors and potential improvement directions in the experiment.
+In addition to the above results, we also observed the limitations of some detectors and potential improvement directions in the experiments.
 In this section we will further elaborate on them.

-\subsubsection{Extremely dense scenes and low resolution}
+\subsection{Extremely dense scenes and low resolution}

-Although traditional detectors can achieve good performance in the above datasets, the results are not ideal when we try them in ShanghaiTech(A) and UCF\_CC\_50 datasets combined pseudo-labels.
-When the crowd density is extremely large, the size of pedestrians’ head will become much smaller with fewer features so that the detector cannot perceive well.
-Therefore, for scenes with extremely high crowd density and low resolution, we believe that the density estimation based methods are more suitable.
+While traditional detectors exhibit commendable performance on prevalent datasets, their efficacy diminishes notably when applied to the ShanghaiTech(A) and UCF\_CC\_50 datasets with pseudo-labels.
+In scenarios characterized by exceedingly dense crowds, the reduction in the size of pedestrians' head, coupled with diminished distinctive features, adversely impacts the detector's perceptual capabilities.
+Consequently, in environments with exceptionally high crowd density and limited resolution, we posit that methods grounded in density estimation offer more apt solutions.
 Apart from that, the detection based methods can still cover most scenarios with the improvement of imaging resolution.

-\subsubsection{Perception of small targets}
+\subsection{Perception of small targets}

-In practice, we find that most of the errors in crowd counting come from smaller targets, especially when the scale variance of targets is large.
-Therefore, it is promising to enhance small target detection.
-In Section \ref{Ablation study}, we made some attempts to improve the weight of small targets in the loss by enhancing their response in the heat map, which alleviates the missing of small target.
+In practical scenarios, detecting smaller targets can be a formidable challenge, especially in instances where the scale variance among targets is substantial.
+This inherent difficulty affects the accuracy of crowd counting methods.
+Therefore, it is imperative to improve the detection of smaller targets.
+In Section \ref{Ablation study}, our investigation endeavors to enhance the saliency of small targets within the loss function by amplifying their influence on the heatmap response.
+This augmentation can mitigate the occurrence of small target omissions.